 "Unrequited and Acts of Play," a survey of Jacquette's work now on view at the Wellin Museum of Art at Hamilton College in Clinton, New York, dives head first into the artist's propensity for upsized iconography.
-The exhibition-which will remain on view through July 2 before an abbreviated version of it travels to the Visual Arts Center of New Jersey in September-features two site-specific commissioned murals, each 12 by 16 feet, which greet visitors as they enter the galleries.
-With the help of six Hamilton College students, Jacquette rendered the pristine, sparkling waves of a pool scene in a J. Crew catalog and a Secrets resort ad, respectively, at near pool-size dimensions.
+Curated by director Tracy L. Adler, the exhibition features two site-specific commissioned murals, each 12 by 16 feet, which greet you as you enter the galleries.
+With the help of six Hamilton College students, Jacquette rendered the pristine, sparkling waves of a J. Crew catalog poolside scene and a Secrets resort ad, respectively, at near pool-size dimensions.
 The result is an immersive introduction to the mid-career artist's oeuvre.